-Elections PEI has been closely monitoring the COVID-19 outbreak and its impact on Prince Edward Island.
+Elections PEI continues to closely monitor the COVID-19 outbreak and its impact on Prince Edward Island.
 In between electoral events, Elections PEI continues it's ongoing readiness planning, and as part, we're exploring a new operational approach to deliver an election in the context of a pandemic and post-pandemic.

 The health and safety of electors and the thousands of election workers who make a general election possible will always be a priority.
 As a result, Elections PEI is currently analyzing which measures should be put in place for the next election event.